MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-page-property-overview.md

 ms.author: solsen
 ---

-# Page, Page Fields, and Page Extension Properties Overview
+# Page, Page Fields, and Page Extension Properties

 This topic lists properties that apply to the [Page Object](../devenv-page-object.md), page fields, and [Page Extension Object](../devenv-page-ext-object.md).

 ## Page object properties

 The following properties all apply to the page object, only some of these properties can be set for a page extension object as specified below.
+This list is sorted alphabetically by property name.
+For page properties sorted by function on a page, see [Page Properties](devenv-page-properties.md).

 |Property Name|Available for Page Extension Object|Applies to|
 |-------------|-----------|---------------------|